rgl/windows-vagrant/README.md

 It contains all the answers needed to automatically install Windows without any human intervention.
 For more information on how this works see [OEM Windows Deployment and Imaging Walkthrough](https://technet.microsoft.com/en-us/library/dn621895.aspx).

-Where there is a problem with the setup, you should look into the [Setup log files (Windows Preinstallation Environment phase)](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/windows-setup-log-file-locations#windows-preinstallation-environment-phase) by pressing `Ctrl+F10` to open a Command Prompt, and then use `notepad.exe` to open the Setup log files.
+When there is a problem with the setup, you should look into the [Setup log files (Windows Preinstallation Environment phase)](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/windows-setup-log-file-locations#windows-preinstallation-environment-phase) by pressing `Shift+F10` to open a Command Prompt, and then use `notepad.exe` to open the Setup log files.

 `autounattend.xml` was generated with the Windows System Image Manager (WSIM) application that is included in the Windows Assessment and Deployment Kit (ADK).